 Being able to directly manipulate the DOM tree makes it quite easy to quickly rearrange a layout.
 If you want to move one entire section above the previous section, you just drag the section's node above the other.
 If you have blocks configured to align left to right and you decide you want the one furthest to the right to be the first on the left, you can quickly rearrange the nodes in the DOM tree.
 Using the DOM tree removes the frustration of trying to highlight just the right portion of content if you were to try to copy and paste it from one location to another.

-Oxygen makes it easy manipulate the page CSS properties.
+Oxygen makes it easy to manipulate the page CSS properties.
 Simply click on an element and you can edit all the most common attributes: Background, Position & Size, Typography, and Borders.
 All changes happen in real time, visually on the screen.

-Some CSS properties, like shadow effects, are still missing due to the app's infancy, but this is where the developer shows foresight as the interface has a space where any extra needed custom CSS can be manually entered.
+Some CSS properties, like shadow effects, are still missing due to the app's infancy, but this is where the developer shows foresight as the interface has space where any extra needed custom CSS can be manually entered.
 Again, the recurring theme of Oxygen is that it is built in a way such that any missing functionality can be remedied.